tiendu/tiendu.github.io/_posts/2025-06-20-python-expert-checklist.md

 This avoids accidentally importing from the working directory and enforces clean packaging.

-> 💡 Tip: Your import paths reflect your architecture.
-If they look deep and ugly, your structure probably is too.
+> 💡 Your import paths reflect your architecture.
+> If they look deep and ugly, your structure probably is too.

 ---